Evert-R/milestone-three/README.md

     -   city
     -   website (optional)
     -   mailing list subscription (yes/no)
+- Profile
+  - Enables all users to see other users profiles
+  - Enables the loggged in user to update its own details
+- Delete a user
+  - Enables the administrator to delete a user account
 - Log-in
   - Enables all registered users to log in to their account
 - Log-out